et120/weathersprint2/README.md

 **DAY 4** :sunny:

 Completed:
-- fixed issues
+- fixed issues :100:
-    *.name is deprecated by weather api (need to use reversegeocoder to obtain city) :x:
-    *highs & lows being called are only shown for a specific time of day :x:
-    *highs & lows are only available for a specific hour (every 3 hrs) on FUTURE days :x: problem for morning & night for today :x: problem 5 day forecast highs/ lows all days :x:
+    *.name is deprecated by weather api (need to use reversegeocoder to obtain city) *highs & lows being called are only shown for a specific time of day *highs & lows are only available for a specific hour (every 3 hrs) on FUTURE days problem for morning & night for today problem 5 day forecast highs/ lows all days
 - finished 5 day forecast all (including high/low function)
 - finished search